Jako0320/JS-PopQuiz/README.md

 ## Contributing
-Please use as you see fit
+Please use as you see fit, <a href="https://github.com/Jako0320/JS-PopQuiz">here</a> is the Github repo

 ## Testing
 NA